Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 - Severity
 - Signal type

-As an example, we could implement a filter on Severity (Critical, Error, Warning) only, ignoring (Informational, Verbose).
+For instance, we could apply a filter to include only Severity levels of Critical, Error, and Warning, while excluding Informational and Verbose.

 ## Monitoring Backup (Recovery Services Vaults)

 Azure Backup now provides new and improved alerting capabilities via Azure Monitor.
-The following policy: [Backup Monitor Policy](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/services/RecoveryServices/vaults/Modify-RSV-BackupHealth-Alert.json) configures new and existing recovery services vaults through a modify effect, which disables the classic alerts and enables the new built-in alerts.
+The following policy: [Backup Monitor Policy](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/services/RecoveryServices/vaults/Modify-RSV-BackupHealth-Alert.json) configures new and existing recovery services vaults through a modify effect, which disables the classic alerts and enables the new built-in ones.

 ### Modifications